tjvsx/Habitat-GIF/README.md

 *note: files were created with Affinity Designer (https://affinity.serif.com/en-us/) and exported as .psd for adobe compatability. adobe's layer effects are different, thus for each bud-shape you will need to adjust the inner shape's fill to be transparent and/or match the background.

-duplicate the unaltered logo (00.png), rename to 99.png and duplicate (for rest period between animations). total frames ~50.
+Duplicate the unaltered logo (00.png), rename to 99.png and duplicate 20+ times (for rest period between animations). total frames ~50.

 ### To convert pngs to gifs:

 Install ImageMagick:

-mac:
+Mac:
 ```
 brew install ImageMagick
 ```

-linux:
+Linux:
 ```
 sudo apt install imagemagick
 ```